 Monitor your email performance.
 Not just standard email marketing metrics, but deeper and complex analyses.
 A postmaster can help you here.

 A postmaster is a specialized tool available from mailbox providers.
 By using it, you can check your email deliverability, recognize the reaction of subscribers to your email, get information about the number and type of complaints, identify any errors that occurred, and track the reputation of your sending domain and IP address.

 Postmasters of different mailbox providers have various functionalities.
 When choosing a postmaster, consider which service is used by the majority of your subscribers or set up postmasters from different providers.

 How to set up a postmaster

 Step 1.
-Register with the selected mailbox provider, otherwise, you will see no data.
+Register with the mailbox provider that is most popular with your subscribers, otherwise, you will see no data.